TIY-ATL-ROR-2015-May/lectures/w06-basic-rails/wed/questions.md

 ## Insane Mode

-* All links can have tags.
-A route similar to `'tag/:tag_name'` should exist to view links filtered by a certain tag.
-* Have a dedicated leaderboard page with the top 10 users by number of upvotes on their links.
-(Link Karma)
-* Make it so links can only be posted once.
-No reposts!

-## Nightmare Mode

 * Deploy the app to [Heroku](http://heroku.com)!
   * You'll need to sign up for an [Account](https://signup.heroku.com/login).
   * There's a getting started guide for [deploying Rails apps][heroku-rails4].